morgansierrasnyder/snyders-class-scheduler/docs/README.md

 # Snyder's Class Scheduler

-**Description**: This application will produce a class schedule ordering that is consistent with the rules of class prerequisites (i.e. you cannot take a course before you take its prerequisite)
+**Description**: This application will print a class schedule ordering that is consistent with the rules of class prerequisites (i.e. you cannot take a course before you take its prerequisite)

 ## Dependencies